On Fridays, I eat Qdoba.

 The effects of exercise on happiness and mood are well established by everyone from lifestyle bloggers to MD/PhD psychiatrists, and (spoiler alert) they’re good.

-If you doubt the power of exercise, or even just want to know why it makes you feel the way it does, read on.
+If you doubt the power of exercise, or even just want to know why it makes you feel the way it does, let’s dig in.
+Why does exercise make you feel good?

 Table of Contents